Active-IRS-Aided Wireless Communication: Fundamentals, Designs and Open Issues: Numerical Results

 Numerical results are presented in this section to demonstrate the potential performance gains of active IRS as compared to passive IRS and active relay.
 Specifically, we consider a typical point-to-point communication system as shown in Fig. \ref{setup}, where an IRS or a relay is deployed at an altitude of 2 meters (m) to assist the communication between a BS and a user (both equipped with single antenna), while the direct BS-user channel is assumed being blocked.
 For each reflecting element, we consider the continuous and independently controlled phase shift and reflection amplitude (the amplitude is set to be one for passive IRS).
 Moreover, the line-of-sight (LoS) channel model is assumed for all involved links, where the path loss exponent is 2 and the reference channel power gain at a distance of 1 m is $-30$ dB.
 Both powers of the receiver noise and per-element active-IRS amplification noise are set as $-80$ dBm.

 Fig. \ref{case1} shows the user's maximum achievable rates versus the BS-user distance in four wireless communication systems aided by: 1) an active IRS with 128 reflecting elements and a total amplification power of 10 dBm; 2) a passive IRS with 128 reflecting elements; 3) an ideal full-duplex amplify-and-forward (AF) relay with perfect self-interference cancellation and a total amplification power of 15 dBm; and 4) a half-duplex AF relay with optimal time division and a total amplification power of 15 dBm.
+To ensure fair comparison, we assume the same total power budget for the above four systems including the transmit power of the BS and the amplification power of the active IRS/relay.
 It is observed that given the same BS-user distance, active IRS always achieves a higher rate than passive IRS and half-duplex relay.
 This is expected since active IRS provides an additional power amplification gain compared to passive IRS, and it achieves the full-duplex gain compared to half-duplex relay.
 Besides, active IRS is inferior to full-duplex active relay due to its limited signal processing capability and less power supply than active relay.

 Next, we show in Fig. \ref{case2} how the received SNR scales with the number of reflecting elements in three wireless communication systems aided by: 1) an active IRS with a fixed total power (FTP) of 0.2 W; 2) an active IRS with a fixed per-element power (FPP) of 1 mW; and 3) a passive IRS.
 For the above three systems, the corresponding IRS reflections are optimized for maximizing the received SNR.
 First, it is observed that both active-IRS-aided systems achieve much higher received SNRs than the passive-IRS counterpart.
 This is expected because active IRS provides both the beamforming gain and power amplification gain, while passive IRS only offers the beamforming gain.
 Second, one can observe that with an increasing number of reflecting elements, the received SNR of active IRS with FPP is firstly lower than and then exceeds that with FTP.
 This is because in the latter case, the average per-element power decreases with the number of reflecting elements, thus yielding a lower received SNR scaling order.